fbpx

 On returning, you will be served a sumptuous breakfast in our cafe.

-At around 11 AM, you will head to the Studio for your second workshop.
+At around 11:30 AM, you will head to the Studio for your second workshop.
 Today we will split the group in two batches for personalised attention to all participants.
 One group will attend the “Hand-building- pinching” workshop and the other will learn the “Intro to Pottery Wheel” workshop.
-Each workshop will take about 2.5 hrs.
+The first workshop will continue till 2:00 PM.

-Post-lunch, you will take the second workshop from the above two, depending on what you did in the morning.
+Post-lunch rest, you will take the second workshop from the above two starting from 4:00 PM to 6:30 PM, depending on what you did in the morning.

 Wrap up your dinner at our cafe.